pavanravva/Enhanced-MMASD/README.md

 # Multimodal Tranformer Framework

 For evaluating the power of the dataset, we have first tested it on two independent tasks action classification, and identifying ASD.
-For these we have tested on multiple combination of dataset and frameworks.
-The results for Action Classification, and ASD identification are listed in **Table 2** and **Table 3**
+For tasks we have tested on multiple combination of dataset and frameworks as listed in **Table 2**.
+The results for Action Classification, and ASD identification are listed in **Table 3** and **Table 4**

 | S.No | Data-Model Combination                               | Accuracy | F1    |
 |------|------------------------------------------------------|----------|-------|